top of page

 The Importance of Magnesium

 Magnesium is an important nutrient used by the body to stay healthy: it regulates our blood pressure, helps to keep our bones strong, and also helps to keep the heart rhythm steady.
-More than half of the body's magnesium is stored in the bones; the remaining is stored in various tissues througout our body.
+More than half of the body's magnesium is stored in the bones; the remaining is stored in various tissues throughout the body.

 The amount of magnesium you need varies by age; the average daily recommended amounts are listed below in milligrams (mg):